Cystovirus: Life cycle

-Cytoviruses enter the bacteria by adsorption on its pilus and then membrane fusion.
+Cystoviruses enter the bacteria by adsorption on its pilus and then membrane fusion.
 Viral replication is cytoplasmic.
 Replication follows the double-stranded RNA virus replication model.
 Double-stranded RNA virus transcription is the method of transcription.
 The progeny viruses are released from the cell by lysis.

 Most identified cystoviruses infect Pseudomonas species, but this is likely biased due to the method of screening and enrichment.
 There are many proposed members of this family.
 Pseudomonas viruses φ7, φ8, φ9, φ10, φ11, φ12, and φ13 have been identified and named, but other cystovirus-like viruses have also been isolated.
 These seven putative relatives are classified as either close (φ7, φ9, φ10, φ11) or distant (φ8, φ12, φ13) relatives to φ6, with the distant relatives thought to infect via the LPS rather than the pili.

 However, cystoviruses do not only infect Pseudomonas.
 But also bacteria of the genera Streptomyces, Microvirgula, Acinetobacter, Lactococcus, Pectobacterium, and possibly other bacterial genera.

 Taxonomy

-Members of the Cystoviridae appear to be most closely related to the Reoviridae, but also share homology with the Totiviridae.
-In particular, the structural genes of cystoviruses are highly-similar to those used by a number of dsRNA viruses that infect eukaryotes.
-The genus Cystovirus has seven species: